oasis-tcs/openc2-jadn/jadn-v2.0.md

 # 3 Schema Packages

-A UML Package is a namespace for its members.
+Packages provide the main structuring and organizing capability of UML.
-An information model's abstract schema is composed of schema packages.
+A UML package is a namespace for its members, and a JADN abstract schema is composed using packages.
 All packages, including the one defining JADN itself, are instances of JADN's `Schema` type.
 Schema has two fields: package metadata defined in this section ([Figure 3-1](#figure-3-1----jadn-schema-metadata)), and a list of type definitions defined